 • Correlations of the 16 Personality Types and 27 Tritypes®

-• Research Study ongoing: participate here
+• Research Study ongoing: participate in research here

 What is Tritype®?